Gravitational Wave Astronomy With TianQin: Stellar physics

 \subsection{Star cluster dynamics}

 \contributors{Long Wang, Michiko Fujii, Shuai Liu, Ataru Tanikawa}

 In this section, we explore the impact of stellar dynamics within star clusters on the GW sources detected by TianQin.
 The dynamical evolution of star clusters experiences a phenomenon known as gravothermal catastrophe, which indicates that the central density of a star cluster continues to increase, ultimately driving the formation of binaries to prevent an infinite core collapse.
 As shown in Figure~\ref{fig:binaryheating}, these binaries act as a heating engine, ejecting surrounding stars outward while their orbits shrink, leading to eventual mergers into a single object or ejection from the cluster.
 This mechanism is efficient in producing GW sources, particularly when the binaries contain WDs, NSs, and BHs.
 Consequently, dense star clusters are considered ideal environments for generating GW sources.
-Additionally, the hierarchical mergers of stars may produce very massive stars, which could serve as progenitors of intermediate-mass black holes (IMBHs) or directly form IMBHs through the mergers of stellar-mass BHs.
-If such IMBHs can form in ancient star clusters, such as Pop~III star clusters, they may play a crucial role in explaining the formation of supermassive black hole seeds at high redshift.
+Additionally, the hierarchical mergers of stars may produce very massive stars, which could serve as progenitors of IMBHs or directly form IMBHs through the mergers of stellar-mass BHs.
+TianQin can detect GW signals from mergers of compact binaries (e.g., BH-BH, WD-WD) and hierarchical stellar mergers in clusters, observing their mass, spin, and redshift distributions to differentiate between IMBH formation via repeated mergers versus direct collapse.
+If such IMBHs can form in ancient star clusters, such as Pop~III star clusters, they may play a crucial role in explaining the formation of SMBH seeds at high redshift.
 In this section, we will discuss how GW detection by TianQin may enhance our understanding of these topics.